 The Library has enacted social distancing guidelines that limits the number of people in the building, as well as the amount of time they may spend; thus, we ask researchers to limit their visit to two hours or less.
 Walk in appointments are not allowed.

 Upon arriving at the Library, enter through the Media Wing Entrance and take the stairs or elevator down one level.
-Remain outside the Reading Room doors until a member of our staff indicates it is safe to enter.
 All visitors are required to present photo I.D. to complete our researcher registration procedure.
 Face masks must be properly worn at all times while in the building, and no food, drinks, large bags, or tobacco products are allowed in the History Center.

 Call slips must be completed for additional items requested in the reading room, including those previously accessible from open stacks.
-Please return all items to the provided cart so they may be quarantined for a minimum of 72 hours.
+Please return all items to the provided cart so they may be quarantined.

 The History and Genealogy Center holds an exceptional collection of material documenting New Jersey and early American history, including publications, maps, historical newspapers, photographs and postcards, original manuscript and archival material, rare books, fine art, and prints.
 Most manuscript collections have online finding aids that provide detailed descriptions of the records, and our other collections can be searched through the Library’s catalog and indices.